Ouranosinc/ESPO-G/README.md

 Licences: All members have a CC BY 4.0 license. https://wcrp-cmip.github.io/CMIP6_CVs/docs/CMIP6_source_id_licenses.html

 TCR: Computed using ESMValTool (https://docs.esmvaltool.org/en/latest/recipes/recipe_tcr.html), as done in the IPCC AR6.
 A previous version of this table used Hausfather et al. 2022, Climate simulations: recognize the 'hot model' problem, comment in Nature: [DOI: 10.5281/zenodo.6476375](https://doi.org/10.5281/zenodo.6476375) and gave slightly different results.
 See https://github.com/Ouranosinc/ESPO-G/issues/7 for discussion.
+*Note that the CMCC-ESM2 TCR is not available with the ESMValTool method.
+We show the one from Hausfather et al. (2022) instead.